pauljacobson/Writing-portfolio-supplement/Writing examples/Email newsletter promoting apps from a popular web platform provider.md

 ## Background

-I applied to Wix for a marketing position and I was asked to write this hypothetical email newsletter promoting four Apps from the Wix App Market.
+I (unsuccessfully) applied to Wix for a marketing position and I was asked to write this hypothetical email newsletter promoting four Apps from the Wix App Market.
 I have retained Wix's name in this text because I included screenshots from the Wix and the text refers to specific Wix Apps.

-I was not successful in my application, unfortunately.
+One or more of the image links in this document may fail as the source images are moved.

 ## Text